michelsalib/BCCResqueBundle/README.markdown

 Just by using the following command you will create a worker on the default queue:
 `app/console bcc:resque:worker-start default`

-You can run a worker on several queues just separeate then using `,`.
+You can run a worker on several queues just separate then using `,`.
 If you want a worker on every queues, just use `*`.
 You can also run a worker foreground by adding the `--foreground` option;

 ## Adding a delayed job to a queue